qe201020335/BeatSaberOffsetMigrator/README.md

 - OculusVR: Meta Quest Link PC app -> Settings -> General -> OpenXR Runtime
 - Other runtimes such as VDXR are not supported.

+## How To Use
+### Simple Migration
+The simple migration only works on higher versions and will only migrate EasyOffset presets made on 1.29.1 or lower.

+See the [advance migration](#how-to-use-advance-migration) for a direction agnostic advance migration.
 > [!IMPORTANT]
 > The same runtime must be used for both versions of the game to ensure the offset can be migrated correctly.
+> See the [above](#what-runtime-am-i-using) for how to check your runtime.

+0. On 1.29.1, save your EasyOffset settings into a preset if not already
+1. Copy your 1.29.1 EasyOffset preset over to your higher version game (for example 1.39.1)
+2. Install EasyOffset and disable it in the Mods settings menu
+3. Select your 1.29.1 EasyOffset preset in the `Offset Helper` menu
+4. Enable `Apply Offset` WITHOUT turning on advance migration
+5. Go to EasyOffset's settings menu and click `Universal Import`
+6. Enable EasyOffset and save the imported offset to a preset
+7. Uninstall this mod and have fun!
+(Delete `Plugins\BeatSaberOffsetMigrator.dll`)

+### Record Custom Runtime Offset
+1. In the `Offset Helper` menu, turn off `Apply Offset` and enable `Advance Migration`
+2. In the `Advance Migration` menu, turn on `Record Runtime Offset`
+3. Press `Save Offset` to save the runtime offset
+   - ALL the warnings in the advance migration section apply here, see below

-## How To Use
+## How To Use (Advance Migration)
 > [!IMPORTANT]
 > Due to the game migrated to OpenXR on 1.29.4+, all base game poses are sampled from Unity's XR plugin.
 > This means the timing of the mod reading the poses from runtime and using them in-game is out of sync.